Connectome cost conservation model of skill learning

 The Connectome

 The connectome, the wiring diagram of the brain, is one of the greatest promises of neuroscience.
-The only methodology that allows the exploration of the human brain connectome in vivo is MRI via diffusion or resting state fMRI.
+The only methodology that allows the exploration of the human brain connectome in-vivo is MRI via diffusion or resting state fMRI.

 Project Goals

 This project will explore and model the connectomes of subjects before and after skill learning compared to skilled controls.
 I hypothesize that the brain connectome alters its details in response to skill learning.

-I anticipate that the baseline individual connectome will predict the ability of the brain to change in relation to specific tasks.
+1. The baseline individual connectome will predict the ability of the brain to change in relation to specific tasks.

-I suggest that balancing mechanisms of the connectome underlie network rewiring in response to learning and may predict the behavioral outcome.
 We have recently revealed a connectome efficiency conservation law across mammals driving the premises of this project.

 Expected Outcomes

+The outcome of this project is to bridge the gap between neuropsychology and neurobiology views of neuroplasticity.
 The indication that the connectome is a key feature in plasticity will lead to a paradigm shift in the field and provide cognitive neuroscientists with new empirical tools to explore the relations between brain and behavior.

 Conclusion

-Learning, memory, decision-making, and other cognitive processes happen at the whole organ level.
 We have invested a lot of effort to explore brain plasticity in a segregated manner – it is high time for a more global, network view of neuroplasticity.

 Financiële details & Tijdlijn